We will tell the next generation about the glorious deeds of the Lord, about his power and his mighty wonders.

 On December 8, 1920, delegates of both Louisiana and Mississippi met for an organizational meeting at which they voted to unite the two states into a new conference beginning January 1, 1921, with headquarters in Jackson, Mississippi (Cole, 1920).
 Louisiana brought thirteen churches, 673 members, four ordained and two licensed ministers, eight teachers, and seven church schools (Encyclopedia, 1996).
 Mississippi brought seventeen churches, 471 members, four ordained ministers, and four teachers (Yearbook, 1921).
 Elder W. R. Elliott was called from the Tennessee River Conference to the presidency of the new Louisiana-Mississippi Conference (Worker, 1920).
 Most of the growth over the next eleven years was in the city churches.
-Small town and rural church growth fluctuated frequently with very little significant change.
+Small town and rural church growth fluctuated frequently with very little significant change in number of members.

 Arkansas-Louisiana Conference Organized in 1932

 In the 1930s, the church’s work was suffering from severe reductions in tithe and other income brought about by the Great Depression.
 The 1931 Fall Council of the General Conference Committee that met in Omaha, Nebraska, suggested extensive administrative and territorial changes in several unions across the United States.
 These changes reduced the number of Union conferences in North America from twelve to eight and the number of local conferences from fifty-eight to forty-eight (Record, 1932).
 It was at this time that Louisiana and its members and churches were transferred to the Southwestern Union Conference and joined Arkansas on February 23, 1932 (Ruf, 1932).
 Leaders in the Southern Union had visited about eighty-five percent of the Louisiana members, explaining the change to them.
 Although the members said they were willing to accept it, the change was still very difficult for them (Review, 1932).
 Elder R. P. Montgomery who was the Arkansas Conference president was designated president of the new organization until he took a call to Texico in June 1932, and Elder W. H. Heckman was called to take his place.
 Elder Heckman presided over the process of making the two states into one conference.
 In the new Arkansas-Louisiana Conference there were thirty-three churches, with 2,078 members, nine ordained ministers, three licentiates, eighteen teachers, and eleven colporteurs (Yearbook, 1933).